BIOLOGY 1102 - FOUNDATIONS OF BIOLOGY

 MAKE SURE YOU SPEAK TO ME IF...you require extra time for exams, a note-taker, or have any other needs.
 Please come and speak to me sooner rather than later.
 Any information provided to me will remain strictly confidential.
 Also, if English is not your native language and you wish to discuss the possibility of extra time for exams, please see me before the first exam.
 In addition, if you are on academic probation, do not wait until the end of the semester to tell me and then expect that I will be able to help you.
 If you find yourself getting behind or not making the grade you need, then come see me immediately so we can discuss study and testing strategies that will help you succeed and avoid dismissal from the University.

-CLASSROOM ETIQUETTE: Give Respect, Get Respect.
+DISTRACTION PENALTIES / CLASSROOM ETIQUETTE: Give Respect, Get Respect

-Due to the large size of our class and my hearing disability, it is very important that certain rules are followed so that all students have the opportunity to attend lecture without distractions.
-Here are those rules:
+It is very important that certain rules are followed so that all students have the opportunity to attend lecture without distractions and I can teach without distractions.

 A WARNING ABOUT CHEATING IN LECTURE OR LAB: We have a zero-tolerance policy for cheating in Biology 1102.
 Do NOT copy any answers, or parts of answers, of any kind from any current or former Biology 1102 student.
 All answers on All assignments MUST be in the student’s OWN words and represent the student’s OWN work.
 Note: completing attendance cards for another student is also cheating and will result in a failing course grade and further University disciplinary action.
+REMEMBER, if it looks like cheating, we will call it cheating, and report it to the Office of Community Standards

 1. Class Web Site.
 There is a link on your HuskyCT lab and lecture pages.
 HuskyCT pages are for reporting grades.
 Web site is for finding course policies, syllabus, and lab homework.